manjinderrooprai/Angular/README.md

-# AngularSimpleExample
+# Angular

-AngularSimpleExample is a straightforward Angular starting project utilizing Angular version 17.
-This project aims to provide a minimalistic yet functional template for those beginning their journey with Angular development.
-It includes essential configurations and a basic structure to kickstart your Angular project development process.
+Welcome to the Angular PoCs (Proof of Concepts) repository!
+This repository serves as a collection of Angular Proof of Concepts, demonstrating various features, techniques, and integrations within Angular applications.

 [Angular.dev](https://angular.dev/)

 ## Development Server
-AngularSimpleExample utilizes the Angular CLI for development tasks.
+Angular utilizes the Angular CLI for development tasks.
 You can use the following commands:

 * **Development server:** ng serve
 * **Build:** ng build